 This is partly because of the ever-evolving dynamics of what is thought of as CT, and how those who provide CT remarket and rebrand it, making it a constant moving target.
 There are several different types of CT, which provide a “service” to a different target market.
 There is your straight up being gay is terrible and you should and can change that.
 The market for this product is small but loyal, and shrinking very slowly.

-But then there is the must more elusive, and insidious type which I’ll dub CT lite.
+But then there is the much more elusive, and insidious type which I’ll dub CT lite.
 There is much to say about the type of CT that young people are dragged to against their will, and this is ongoing.
 The camps were young lesbian and bi women are “correctively raped”, the electroshock, and the torture — this is condemned by the vast majority of people.
 But what about this CT lite, and it’s gentle approach to the eradication of queer people?

 The rebranding of conversion therapy

 CT lite is like smoke, changing, moving, adapting and near impossible to pin down, and it has a much wider potential audience.
 The tactics of CT lite providers is extremely clever and highlights many ingenious moves by anti-LGBT groups and far-right organisations.
 The first step is, of course, to rid yourself of the bad publicity, it’s no longer conversion therapy — no no no, of course, conversion therapy is a term made by the liberal left to vilify these well-meaning people.
 We’re not anti-choice, we’re pro-life, we’re not anti-LGBT we’re pro-family, etc.

 To quote from Christian Concern “The term ‘conversion therapy’ was invented by gay activists in order to disparage all types of therapy whose outcome involved a diminution of same-sex attraction and behaviour.”